gizmocn/themedocs/docs/readme.txt

 if you want to publish to github:

-1. in local themedocs project folder, run "jekyll build destination docs"
+1. in local themedocs project folder, run "jekyll build --destination docs"
 2. add docs folder to git.
-3. commit and push to gitlab(remote)
+3. commit and push to github(remote)
 4. in github.com, go settings of this project, in GitHub Pages, check the source is master branch/docs folder. and maybe you need change custom domain to "docs.cattheme.com".
 5. wait 10 minutes to check the result.